 Avoid Dropping The Rent

 Please don’t drop the rent, as it directly impacts property value.
-If you have an office building with many tenants – dropping the rent for one impacts the value of the building as a whole.
+If you have an office building with many tenants – lowering the rent for one affects the value of the building as a whole.

 In WSJ – Michael Pan of Carter Jonas says: